 The estimated commercial operations date for the Project is September 2003, with estimated total construction costs of $550MM.

-ENA is currently finalizing negotiations of a Purchase and Sale Agreement (the “PSA”) with Pastoria Energy Center LLC (the “Buyer”), a wholly owned subsidiary of Calpine Corporation, for the sale of 100% interest in the Project, including the two GE turbine contracts currently held by Facility.
+ENA is currently finalizing negotiations of a Purchase and Sale Agreement (the “PSA”) with Pastoria Energy Center LLC (the “Buyer”), a wholly owned subsidiary of Calpine Corporation, for the sale of 100% interest in the Project, including the two GE turbine contracts currently held by The Facility.
 The PSA is expected to be signed on March 12, 2001 and the closing is expected to occur about 30 - 45 days later.

 Prior to closing the sale to the Buyer, certain additional development costs including amounts owed to the project landlord, legal, environmental and engineering fees, must be expended in order to keep the Project on track and to maintain the marketability of the Project should this intended sale not close.
 The major upcoming developments include:

 Turbine progress payments of $1.98 million/month for January through May 2001.
-Facility entered into twopower island purchase contracts with GE in 2000 for the benefit of Pastoria that will give the Project access to two 7FA power trains and option to a third train for future expansion.
+The Facility entered into two purchase contracts with GE in 2000 for the benefit of Pastoria that will give the Project access to two 7FA power trains and option to a third train for future expansion.

 Participation in Kern’s open season to bid for a 15-year term, 100,000 MMBtu/day of gas transportation capacity.
-Though ENA’s commitment to this contract creates market risk of approximately $34 million if the Project development is discontinued, Pastoria will not owe any monies until May 2003 except for a small sum owed to Kern for conducting facility studies.
+Though ENA’s commitment to this contract creates a demand charge obligation with a present value of $102.3 million at a discount rate of 10%, Pastoria will not owe any monies until May 2003 except for a small sum owed to Kern for conducting facility studies.

 Finalizing the negotiation with Kern Water Bank Authority (the “Authority”) for a back-up water supply agreement.